Thank you for reading our post, please rate this article at the end.

 The positives: excellent adhesion, resists mildew and algae, non-toxic, protects from moisture, aids in sound absorption, UV reflective, affordable price

-RV owners would want a coat that offers a thick blanket of protection, and this product will not disappoint.
+RV owners want a thick blanket of protection, and this product will not disappoint.
 This elastomeric coat will cling to practically any roof without issues.

-Mold, mildew, and algae will not live to see the day with its tough layer, provided it is properly cured.
-It has UV reflecting capabilities for added comfort and protection for your roof.
-The environmental friendliness of this product is a welcome feature as well.
+Mold, mildew, and algae will not thrive in its presence, provided it is properly cured.
+It has UV-reflecting capabilities for added comfort and protection for your roof.
+The environmental friendliness of this product is also a welcome feature.

-Interestingly, this coat’s sound absorption quality is truly helpful in muffling sounds, especially with the down pouring rain.
+Interestingly, this coat’s sound absorption quality is beneficial in muffling sounds, especially during a downpour of rain.
 Applying this coat will only require a long brush or roller, which will cover nicely.

 And like all good roof coats, this boasts the flexibility to contraction and expansion brought about by changing climates.
 As such, it makes your roof more sturdy and durable.